-II.A Enrollment Trends: The MLT program is operating beyond maximum capacity in relationship to its funding, space and especially staffing.
-The programs enrollment increased 26% over the last three years for the targeted groups.
-The total enrollment for the program over the last three years is up 28%.
-The enrollment has seen a steady increase over the last 3 years.
+The MLT program is operating beyond maximum capacity in

+relationship to its funding, space and especially staffing.
+The total enrollment for the program over the last year is up 28%.
+The enrollment has been fairly steady over the last 3 years.
 We are still an impacted program and students are waiting a year or more to enter the program.
-A unprecedented third section of hematology lab was offered this Fall and was easily filled.
-We are able to fill other seats with students that only need these courses as prerequisites for other programs which can help off set the low productivity seen in externship courses.
+A unprecedented third section of hematology lab was offered the Fall of 2017 and was easily filled.
+We are able to fill other seats with students that need these courses as prerequisites for other laboratory programs which can help off-set what would look likes low productivity in externship courses.
+Overall, the demographics of students hasn't changed much over the last 5 years.
+The largest increase is seen in gender with an increase in males.